nap2000/docs/ref-question-types.rst

 .. csv-table:: survey
   :header: type, name, label, appearance

+  pdf_field, marker_image, Image of markers, pdflineimage_c1
+  pdf_field, marker_image, Image of markers, pdflineimage_p1_p2_f
-  pdf_field, fault_location, Location of faults, pdflineimage_p1_p2_f
+  pdf_field, pit_location, Location of pit 2, pdflinelocation_c1_pit_2

+In the first example above the locations of the cable endpoints and the faults will be in a geocompound question called "c1".
-In the above example the geopoint question p1 will identify the start of the cable or pipe, p2 the end and f the location of the fault(s).
+In the second example the geopoint question p1 will identify the start of the cable or pipe, p2 the end and f the location of the fault(s).
+There will be multiple faults if "f" is in a repeat.
+In the third example the GPS coordinates of the second pit in the geocompound question c1 will be displayed.

 .. figure::  _images/pdf_field2.jpg
    :align: center